by

 In

-1894 Coulon sent out flyers soliciting subscribers to a relaunch of the International School which had recently closed.
-Renamed,
+1894 Coulon sent out flyers soliciting subscribers to a relaunch of the International School Institute of Teachers

 Worth a Bonus!